doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 Just send your questions to <mailto:support@doofinder.com> and we will try to answer as fast as possible with a working solution for you.

 == Changelog ==

+= 2.1.3 =
+Set product price correctly and check if product has a corrupted image

 = 2.1.2 =
 Added initial indexation status check timeout.